Crossbite and Crossbite Correction: A Complete Guide

 • Situational – for example, when permanent teeth erupt before baby teeth have fallen out, preventing new teeth from growing in their proper position.

-There are two main types of crossbite, and both can lead to jaw pain, TMJ disorders, gum problems, and even loose teeth:
+There are two main types of crossbite, and both may require crossbite correction to prevent complications:

-• Anterior Crossbite – similar to an underbite; occurs when the top front teeth sit behind the bottom front teeth when biting.
+Similar to an underbite, this occurs when the top front teeth sit behind the bottom front teeth when biting.
+It often impacts appearance and bite function.

-The good news?
-Both types can be corrected—and the earlier the treatment begins, the easier and more effective the results.
+The good news is that both types of crossbite can be corrected.
+The earlier the treatment begins, the easier and more effective the results.

 Problems Caused by Crossbite

-• Cosmetic issues (affecting the smile and facial structure
+• Cosmetic issues that affect the smile and facial structure.

 • Jaw strain and TMJ disorders.